Chudarsan/python/python_assignment1.md

 	 set2 = {1,2,4,5,6,7} # with elements

 Q47.
 Create a set and add "iNeuron" in your set.

 	set1 = set() #empty set
 	set1.add("iNeuron")

 Q48.
 Try to add multiple values using add() function.

 	set1 = set() #empty set
 	set1.add("iNeuron")
 	set1.add("Big data")
 	set1.add("Course")

 Q49.
 How is update() different from add()?

-	 by using add we can add only one element to set by using update we can add more than one element at a time  y uing list or set.
+	 By using add we can add only one element to set
+	 By using update we can add more than one element at a time  y uing list or set.

 	 ex:
 		set1 = set() #empty set
 		set1.add("iNeuron")
 		set1.add("Big data")